rrevans/ubaboot/README.md

   and [Teensy 2.0](https://www.pjrc.com/store/teensy.html)
 * Can write and read (verify) both flash and eeprom memory
 * Also reads signature/lock/fuse bytes
-* Sample pyusb driver program included
+* Sample [pyusb](https://walac.github.io/pyusb/) driver program included
+* Works with Linux; other platforms may work but not tested

 ubaboot uses a custom (vendor-defined) USB protocol.
 See below for details.